jibietr/jekyll-now/_posts/2015-7-23-Shinyapps-tips.md

 web app that would work fine when deploying it locally but would fail to work after uploading it to Rstudio's servers.
 While [Shinyapps.io's get started guide](http://shiny.rstudio.com/articles/shinyapps.html) is great for a quick start, it is quite limited in terms of documenting basic useful practices that can save a lot of time.
-This is my list:
+These are some tips:

 **tip #1: use the `appFile` parameter in `shinyapps::deployApp`**